Skip to main content

 Winter General Elective*

 ** If considering a specialization, we recommend choosing all three options of LGLS 2120U, LGLS 2420U and LGLS 2500U as they are required for future specializations.
-If taking all three, one will count as an elective if you choose to remain in the LGLS comprehensive program.
+If taking all three, one will count as an elective if you choose to remain in the Legal Studies comprehensive program.

-General Electives may be chosen from any program area.
-Popular Social Science and Humanities electives may be found under subject codes: ALSU, COMM, CRMN, FPSY, INDG, LBAT, POSC, PSYC, SOCI, SSCI, and SUST.
+* General elective is any course that is not mandatory for your program to which you have the prerequisites and meet any restrictions on that course –courses from inside or outside our Faculty can satisfy this requirement.
+Social Science and Humanities electives may be found under subject codes: ALSU, COMM, CRMN, FPSY, INDG, LBAT, POSC, PSYC, SOCI, SSCI, and SUST.

 For further clarification, please email your Academic Advisor.